acoular/acoular/docs/source/literature/index.rst

 .. _Hoegbom1974:
 Högbom, J. A. (1974).
 Aperture synthesis with a non-regular distribution of interferometer baselines.
 Astronomy and Astrophysics Supplement, 15(3), 417-426.

+.. _Sarradj2005:
+Sarradj, E., Schulze, C., Zeibig, A. (2005): Identification of noise source mechanisms using orthogonal beamforming.
+Proceedings of International Congress on Noise and Vibration Emerging Methods (NOVEM 2005).

 .. _Sarradj2010:
 Sarradj, E. (2010).
 A fast signal subspace approach for the determination of absolute levels from phased microphone array measurements.
 Journal of Sound and Vibration, 329(9), 1553-1569.

+.. _Sarradj2012:
+Sarradj, E. (2012).
+Three-Dimensional Acoustic Source Mapping with Different Beamforming Steering Vector Formulations.
+Advances in Acoustics and Vibration, 2012, 1-12.

 .. _Sijtsma2007:
 Sijtsma, P. (2007).
 CLEAN based on spatial source coherence.
 International Journal of Aeroacoustics, 6(4), 357-374.